News

 The MHA is one of the 200 chapters affiliated with Mental Health America and the Mental Health Association in New York State.

 The MHA mission is to engage all people in achieving their optimal mental health by providing innovative and compassionate services that educate, advocate, prevent and heal.
-To achieve its mission, the MHA sponsors a variety of educational, advocacy and service programs, including mental health education, rehabilitation, residential services, family and youth support services, and therapeutic foster care.
+To achieve its mission, the MHA sponsors a variety of educational, advocacy and service programs, including adult residential services, care management, mental health education, support groups, rehabilitation, and family and youth support services.

-Funding for programs and services is provided by Ulster County, the New York State Office of Mental Health, Office for People With Developmental Disabilities, Ulster County Department of Social Services, United Way, ACCES-VR, individual contributions and membership.
+Funding for programs and services is provided by Ulster County, the New York State Office of Mental Health, Office for People With Developmental Disabilities, United Way, ACCES-VR, and individual contributions.